Anton-Gladyshev/pypty/README.md

 # **_Examples_**

-The examples will be provided in the `examples` folder.
-To to configure a **completely custom preset**, please reffer to the next section.
+The examples will be provided in the [examples folder](examples).
+To to configure a **completely custom reconstruction**, please reffer to the documentation.

 # **_Documentation_**

-Documentation can be generated localy via
+Documentation website can be generated localy via

 ```bash
 bash generate_docs.sh
 ```

-or launched in browser with file `site/index.html`
+or accessed as a single [.pdf file](full_documentation.pdf).